craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 A creature experiencing the initial symptoms of Plague will become pale or discolored, violently cough phlegm, and feel nauseous.
 When a creature experiencing initial symptoms takes a Long Rest, they make a DC 13 Con Save.
 If they fail, their symptoms progress to Stage One.
 Otherwise, if the result is 16 or higher, they are cured of this disease.

 #### Stage One
 At Stage One, the diseased creature becomes transmissive, and their symptoms worsen.
 Instead of coughing phlegm, they cough blood, and the nausea has progressed to genuine vomiting.
 The diseased creature gains a level of Exhaustion that they cannot lose until the disease is cured, and their Maximum Hit Points are halved.
-When they take a Long Rest, they make a DC 13 Con Save.
+When the diseased creature takes a Long Rest, they make a DC 13 Con Save.
 If they fail, their symptoms progress to Stage Two.

 #### Stage Two
 At Stage Two, the diseased creature is outright dying.
 When the diseased creature takes a Long Rest, they make a DC 13 Con Save.
 If they fail, they gain a level of Exhaustion that they cannot lose until the disease is cured, and their Maximum Hit Points are halved.